bcgov/platform-developer-docs/platform-storage.md

 * **Database backups**: We have a community project to help teams implement regular backups of their databases hosted within the platform.
 You can find the repo here: [BCDevOps/Backup-Container](https://github.com/bcdevops/backup-container)

-* **Migrating storage**: another community supported repository is available to help with migrating data from one PVC to another (moving from one storageClass to another, moving to a larger PVC, etc).
-Please check out the repo here: [BCDevOps/StorageMigration](https://github.com/BCDevOps/StorageMigration)
+* **Migrating storage**: Another community supported repository is available to help with migrating data from one PVC to another (moving from one storageClass to another, moving to a larger PVC, etc).
+You can find the repo here: [BCDevOps/StorageMigration](https://github.com/BCDevOps/StorageMigration)

 ## Storage details

 ### Quotas
 All storage sizes are in GiB and backup quotas default to half the storage size.
-These quotas can be requested in the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing) by a project's Product Owner or the Technical Lead. **Note: You need to provide proof of increased storage needs to the Platform Product Director before the request can be approved and more storage is allocated to a namespace.** All storage quotas include 60 PVCs and 5 VolumeSnapshots.
+These quotas can be requested in the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing) by a project's Product Owner or the Technical Lead.

+**Note**: You must to provide proof of increased storage needs to the Platform Product Director before the request can be approved and more storage is allocated to a namespace.

+All storage quotas include 60 PVCs and 5 VolumeSnapshots.

 - storage-1
 - storage-2